DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ### Protect yourself from fraud

 You do not need to pay an agent or any other third party to complete your application.
-Any agency or person contacting you offering to apply for the IRP on your behalf is likely to be fraudulent.
+Any agency or person contacting you offering to apply for the international relocation payment on your behalf is likely to be fraudulent.
 [Avoid and report internet scams and phishing](https://www.gov.uk/report-suspicious-emails-websites-phishing).

 ### Using the international relocation payment (IRP) to support your visa application